Lachlan-Mayne/english-notes/Peter/Marketing.md

 ## Product:

 **Branding:**
-A brand is a name, term,
+- A brand is a name, term, symbol, design or combination that identifies a specific product and distinguishes it from competition
+-